topliceanu/learn/lambda_calculus/THEORY.md

 * Is it true that fix f = f (fix f) ?
 * How would you make a fold function over a list?

+Questions for Ch8.
+* How do you know the type of t if you haven't fully evaluated t.
+Related to preservation.

 # Resources
 1. Church encodings used in TaPL [wiki](https://en.wikipedia.org/wiki/Church_encoding#List_encodings)
 2. System F, a typed lambda calculus [wiki](https://en.wikipedia.org/wiki/System_F)